- Get Involved

 BIBLIOGRAPHY:Frederick Webb Hodge, ed., Handbook of American Indians North of Mexico (2 vols., Washington: GPO, 1907, 1910; rpt., New York: Pageant, 1959).
 Leopoldo Naranjo, Lampazos: sus hombres, su tiempo, sus obras (Monterrey: Talleres J. Cantú Leal, 1934).
 J. R. Swanton, Linguistic Material from the Tribes of Southern Texas and Northeastern Mexico (Washington: Smithsonian Institution, 1940).
 Robert S. Weddle, San Juan Bautista: Gateway to Spanish Texas (Austin: University of Texas Press, 1968).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas N. Campbell, "PACHALOCO INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bmp06.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas N. Campbell, "PACHALOCO INDIANS," accessed September 20, 2019, http://www.tshaonline.org/handbook/online/articles/bmp06.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.